Brief: Listening to music in Linux terminal? Why not? Nothing is impossible when it comes to Linux terminal.

 cmus is a small, fast and powerful console music player for Unix-like operating systems.

 It is written in C programming language.
-So the performance is outstanding and it’s not resource-hungry at all.
+So the performance is good enough and it’s not resource-hungry at all.
 It is also extensible via external scripts.
-Check out the cmus Wiki on GitHub for more information.

 Every essential feature a music player needs is present in cmus.
 Some of the basic ones are: